Attention, We Have a Gap!

 There’s a “competence square” that perfectly illustrates the path along which this type of skill develops:

-At the very beginning of working in a new domain, when we’re just learning a new layer of information and “how to do things here,” we can’t even say what we don’t know.
+At the very beginning of our working in a new domain, when we’re just learning a new blob of information and “how to do things here,” we can’t even say what we don’t know.
 This is unconscious incompetence.

-Gradually, we develop skills and mastery (this is the applied mastery I wrote about last week), until this mastery is honed to the point where we become able to apply it automatically.
+Gradually, we develop skills and mastery until this new mastery is honed to the point where we become able to apply it automatically.

 At this stage, we begin to notice inconsistencies in our own or others’ words (spoken or written), documentation, and other sources of information when it comes to the domain of our mastery.

-If we have problems with emotions and self-control, then possessing such a degree of applied mastery can lead to “getting angry at the idiots around me,” and this is a big problem, a healthy topic for a separate conversation.
-In any case - pay attention if you notice such consequences of ontological buzz in yourself, this is a destructive pattern and generally a sign that you need to work on basic mastery of collectedness.
-There can be many reasons, both biochemical (simply problems with hormones that you don’t know about or know but don’t allocate enough strength and attention to fight them), and psychoneurological.
-The latter seem easier to work through, but this is not certain and not my area :)
+If we have problems with emotions and self-control, then possessing such a degree of applied mastery can lead to “getting angry at the idiots around me,” and this is a big problem, a huge topic for a separate conversation.
+In any case - pay attention if you notice such consequences of ontological buzz in yourself, this is a destructive pattern and generally a sign that you need to work on ‘basic mastery’.
+There can be many reasons, both biochemical (simply problems with hormones that you don’t know about or know but don’t allocate enough strength and attention to deal with them), and psychoneurological.
+In any case, it is a good idea to seek professional help here.

 The “Fundamentally First” Skill of Catching Ontological Buzz

-Both types of intuition are needed and important; it’s useful for us to know about them and consciously develop them.
+Both types of intuition are needed and important; it’s useful for us to know about them and consciously develop.

-Timely awareness of ontological buzz is one of the basic skills of applied mastery of collectedness that is very important for us to hone.
+Timely awareness of ontological buzz is one of the basic skills of applied mastery of focus that is very important for us to hone.

 The problem here is that we can too often either not be aware of these inconsistencies at all, or let them “go in one ear and out the other.”

-After 15-20 attempts, we fall into depression because “it’s impossible to agree and work with this colleague, he/I am stupid and don’t understand anything.”
+After 15-20 attempts, we are giving up because “it’s impossible to agree and work with this colleague, they just don’t understand anything.”

 Ground the gap between perceptions and reality.